Fred Travalena: Career

-His television credits began in the 1970s, as a regular performer on The ABC Comedy Hour, where he once did a split screen impression of John Lennon on one side and Paul McCartney on the other, and the Dean Martin Roasts.
+His television credits began in the 1970s, as a regular performer on The ABC Comedy Hour, where he once did a split screen impression of John Lennon on one side and Paul McCartney on the other, and the Dean Martin roasts.
 He had several voice credits on cartoons, as well as appearances on nationally broadcast children's programs.

 Travelena made many guest appearances on game shows and dramatic programs in the 1970s, 1980s and 1990s.
 In the mid-1980s he hosted the game show Anything for Money (1984–85), a game where contestants attempted to guess how much money it would take an ordinary, unsuspecting person to participate in a silly stunt.

+In 1978, Travalena portrayed Top-40 DJ "Mad Man" Mancuso in The Buddy Holly Story, starring Gary Busey in the title role.

-Among his guest appearances on game shows, he was on Super Password, hosted by Bert Convy, with The Huggabug Club star Audrey Landers, as well as Body Language, hosted by Tom Kennedy, and appeared on Match Game and Match Game Hollywood Squares Hour several times.
+Among his guest appearances on game shows, he was on Password Plus, hosted by Tom Kennedy, with Dallas star and The Huggabug Club star Audrey Landers, as well as Super Password and Body Language, hosted by Tom Kennedy and Bert Convy, and appeared on Match Game and Match Game-Hollywood Squares Hour several times.

-In 1982, Travalena played Bogey the Orangutan (in his Humphrey Bogart voice) from Shirt Tales.
+In 1982, Travalena played Bogey Orangutan (in his Humphrey Bogart voice) from Shirt Tales.
+He also voiced Dreamy Smurf on The Smurfs.